ashishgupta1350/ashishgupta1350/README.md

 - 💬 Ask me about **Trading, Real Estate Investments**

-- 📫 How to reach me **ashishgupta1350@gmail.com**
+- 📫 How to reach me: **ashishgupta1350@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/ashishgupta1350/](https://www.linkedin.com/in/ashishgupta1350/)
+- 📄 Know about my experiences: [https://www.linkedin.com/in/ashishgupta1350/](https://www.linkedin.com/in/ashishgupta1350/)

 - ⚡ Fun fact about me : **Experienced 3 Years of Trading, 5 Years in Real Estate Investing**